 BACKGROUND INFORMATION/HISTORY:

+TSIRD 7.1 was submitted after a request was received to provide an equation for the subparameter “Residue_at_infinity”.
+As a result, the original equation was updated to include this subparameter, as well as the “Asymptote” subparameter.
+While making these changes, several terminology inconsistencies were also discovered and corrected.
+This resulted in changing the name of the subparameter “Residue_at_infinity” to “Constant_at_infinity”.
+In addition, the minimum required matrix elements was changed from N to zero, since in some special situations, fewer than N matrix elements may also be useful.

+TSIRD 7.2 was submitted after it was discovered that the division by two in front of the summation was accidentally dropped from the equation.

 The original Touchstone 2.0 [Mixed Mode Order] keyword could be applied to pole-residue data as well, if so desired.
 However, it’s unlikely that time domain simulation (for which the fitted poles are created) can be conducted in a basis that does not represent actual node voltages and branch currents.

 Technical background information: